eya-cfu/finalRepo/ReadMe.md

 The Entity Classes control the models and what they contain.
 They also include the mapping in between the classes via Doctrine
 If needed modifying attributes and their getters/setters is done here.

+For Testing Purposes the Folder Fixtures contains a class that initiazes the database with a lot of objects.
+Simply run

+$ ~ php bin/console doctrine:fixtures:load

 ## Documentation for API Endpoints